alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - You can test HackMD independently of the RDS servers by connecting to `<dsg-subnet-data-prefix>.152:3000` and logging in with the full `username@<shm-domain-fqdn>` of a user in the `SG DSGROUP<dsg-id> Research Users` security group.

-## 7. Deploy initial shared Compute VM
+## 7. Deploy initial shared compute VM

 ### Ensure a cloud init file exists for the DSG
   - Make sure a `cloud-init` YAML file exists at `<data-safe-haven-repo>/new_dsg_environment/azure-vms/DSG_configs/cloud-init-compute-vm-DSG-<dsg-id>.yaml`.